munagekar/MJRDarkConky/README.md

 ----------

  1. Ubuntu Fork for The Theme to make it easy for beginners.
 This more efforts on my parts as I will have to replicate the work there. - Low Priority
- 2. Making the python scripts more easy to configure for non-programmers
- 3. Providing an auto-update script
- 4. Making a script to interactively configure the theme.

 Version History